prod-feng/lustre-zfs-centos7/README.md

 First you need to patch your kernel with Lustre patches.
 You can find the RPM packages for server and client here: https://downloads.hpdd.intel.com/public/lustre/latest-feature-release/

-You can also find what kind os packaged need to install on server/client from here: https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre_manual.xhtml#table_cnh_5m3_gk
+You can also find what kind of packages needed to install on server/client from here: https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre_manual.xhtml#table_cnh_5m3_gk

 After you download the needed RPM packages, your can start: